• Skip to primary navigation

 • Add chopped onion and saute till translucent.

-• Then add chopped tomatoes and cook for 2 - 3 minutes or till translucent.
+• Cook for 2 - 3 minutes or till the tomatoes are cooked and tender.

 • Now add coriander powder, cumin powder, red chilli powder, turmeric powder and saute for a minute.